snasirzadeh/file_cleaner/README.md

 8) Ensure lines start with `/home/user/files` and exit with non-zero return code if a directory does not start with that.

+9) Ensure each line only contains valid characters.

-9) Write a systemd script and timer to run it.
+10) Write a systemd script and timer to run it.

-10) Send a telegram notificaton if there is an error.
+11) Send a telegram notificaton if there is an error.

 Start with this script, look for options in it and learn.